 The default upload preset is also applied to images automatically uploaded via remote fetch URLs - see our blog post on automatic migration of images.

-Cloudinary provides a rich set of upload options and image manipulation capabilities.
+Cloudinary provides a rich set of upload options and image transformation capabilities.
 With the introduction of upload presets, our platform allows a healthy separation between generic upload code and upload settings.
 You should be able to control and apply settings centrally from a management console or API, without updating production code or releasing new versions of your mobile app.

 The upload presets described in this post are used for signed (authenticated) upload requests to Cloudinary, based on a public API Key and a private API Secret.
 In addition, we also support unsigned client side uploading based on upload presets.
 Stay tuned for more details regarding our new unsigned upload feature.